Skip to main content

 Note: The aggregate limit for the MHA, DHA, COP, COM, and CODM programs is $224,000.

-Health and Human Services (HHS) Loan Programs
+Health and Human Services Loans

-Note: Master Promissory Note and Entrance Counseling are required annually for all HHS Loans.
+Master Promissory Note and Entrance Counseling are required annually for all Health and Human Services loans.

 The Loans for Disadvantaged Students (LDS) program provides federal low interest loans regulated by the Department of Health and Human Services to eligible dental students.
 Students must be enrolled full-time, meet “disadvantaged background” criteria, and have demonstrated financial need.